 - If it is the tap on the Update button.

-- The app will update, and next time you launch it, check if it is still crashing or working smoothly?
+- The app will update, and the next time you launch it, check if it is still crashing or working smoothly.

-2. Updating Android OS to a Latest Build
+2. Updating Android OS to the Latest Build

 At times, it may be the Android OS system build that may be causing the bug leading to the crash of Google Maps.
 You may try to perform a system update on your device.